adrianokerber/docker-compose-poc/README.md

 docker rmi <image_id>
 ```

-> The final generated Docker image can be found on Docker Hub by clicking [here!](https://hub.docker.com/repository/docker/adrianokerber/laravel)
+> The generated Docker image with optimizations can be found on Docker Hub by clicking [here!](https://hub.docker.com/repository/docker/adrianokerber/laravel-optimized).
+Note: this image uses the Dockerfile.prod aiming the production build although we are currently setting the ENV variables direclty on the dockerfile instead of external configurations.

 > This project uses [Gitmoji](https://gitmoji.dev/) as commits' pattern along with a clear message